Welcome

 monocle cafe

-If you were in any doubt about Monocle Cafe’s association with the magazine, the black and white striped awning and bright yellow outdoor seating will reassure you, as will the menu of Japanese-inflected breakfast and lunch dishes.
+If you were in any doubt about Monocle Cafe’s association with the magazine, the black and white striped awning and bright yellow outdoor seating will assure you, as will the menu of Japanese-inflected breakfast and lunch dishes.
 Freshly baked pastries sit alongside bagels and Japanese bento plates, and later in the afternoon they do a nice line in yuzu G&Ts.
 There’s also a cosy couch area at the back where you can relax with a nice cup of coffee and a good read.
 They’re sure to have some literature floating around…

 Best for: Quality coffee with a dose of minimalism.